 Summer 2018.
 Two teenagers were in a deadly head-on crash involving an SUV and a sedan around 6 PM in the evening.
 One girl was pronounced dead at the scene while the other was sent in critical condition to a nearby hospital;

 Driver dies in Brooklyn.
 In late 2017, a man who apparently drove his Nissan Rogue right into the pathway of an oncoming commercial van was killed in the resulting head-on collision;

 A very deadly 2014 head-on collision caused multiple deaths and injuries.
 An early Saturday morning head-on crash on Long Island left four people dead and three others injured.
 Five teenagers were traveling in a 2001 Nissan as it veered into an SUV in the oncoming traffic.
 The teenager driving the Nissan was among the dead.
 The two occupants of the SUV suffered serious injuries and were sent to a local hospital.

 When seat belts and airbags deploy properly, major head and facial injuries are less likely to occur.
 However, accident survivors frequently report pain in the following parts of their bodies to ER doctors.

 Lower leg injuries.
 Fractured femur bones are common, along with other leg damage.
-Knees are also often injured when people are suddenly thrust backwards and forward;
+Knees are also often injured when people are suddenly thrust backward and forward;

-Distracted driving.
-Texting and talking on cell phones is common, along with eating behind the wheel.
+Texting and talking on cell phones are common, along with eating behind the wheel.
 Other careless people apply make-up while looking into the rearview mirror – or spend too much time looking at their GPS or hard copy maps;

 Driving the wrong way down a road or highway;